reywood/node-authorize-net-arb/README.md

 [![Build Status](https://travis-ci.org/reywood/node-authorize-net-arb.svg?branch=master)](https://travis-ci.org/reywood/node-authorize-net-arb)

 Authorize.net Automated Recurring Billing (ARB) support for nodejs.
 Check out [Authorize.net's ARB page](http://www.authorize.net/solutions/merchantsolutions/merchantservices/automatedrecurringbilling/) for more info about their service.
-You will need to be familiar with the [ARB XML API](http://developer.authorize.net/api/arb/) in order to know what fields are appropriate to use and when to use them ([PDF](http://www.authorize.net/support/ARB_guide.pdf)).
+You will need to be familiar with the [ARB XML API](http://developer.authorize.net/api/arb/) ([PDF](http://www.authorize.net/support/ARB_guide.pdf)) in order to know what fields are appropriate to use and when to use them.

 ## Usage